 One-Minute Vegan Chocolate Mug Cake

-- 3 Tbsp plant based milk I used oat milk
+- 3 tablespoon plant based milk I used oat milk

-- 1.5 Tbsp unrefined brown sugar or sweetener of your choice
+- 1.5 tablespoon unrefined brown sugar or sweetener of your choice

 - handful of chocolate chips optional